Unidata/python-awips/docs/source/dev.rst

     com.raytheon.uf.common.dataaccess

-As of 2016, plugins have been written for grid, radar, satellite, Hydro (SHEF), point data (METAR, SYNOP, Profiler, ACARS, AIREP, PIREP), and maps data.
+As of 2016, plugins have been written for grid, radar, satellite, Hydro (SHEF), point data (METAR, SYNOP, Profiler, ACARS, AIREP, PIREP), maps data, and other data types.
 The Factories for each can be found in the following packages (you may need to look at the development baseline to see these):